DKM24/CSCE155-C-Lab02/worksheet.md

-2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
+2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1990.
 How old is he today?
+Please Enter Your First Name (no spaces) followed by ENTER: BjarneStroustrup Enter the year in which you were born: 1990
+Enter the month in which you were born (1-12): 12 Enter the day of the month in which you were born (1-31): 30 Today is 2023/10/18
+Your birthday was 1990/12/30
+Hello, BjarneStroustrup.
+You are 32 years, 41 weeks, and 5 days old today